“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: “Just suck it like it’s a popsicle.”

-“Your dad’s right you’re stupid, but you are pretty.”
+“Your dad’s right that you’re stupid, but you are pretty.”

 Celia: So she does.
 On her knees, while he tells her that she’s stupid but pretty, she sucks him off.
 Like a popsicle.